 Dr Robert Falconer-Taylor BVetMed DipCABT MRCVS

 He teaches and consults around the world along with writing for the veterinary and other professional press.
-He is also author of the informative COAPE Blog, published on their website, which has been taken up and endorsed by many training and behaviour organisations all over the world.
-He is also veterinary director of COAPE Poland.
+He is also author of the informative EMOTIONS-R-US Blog, published on this website, which has been taken up and endorsed by many training and behaviour organisations all over the world.

 His primary academic interests include companion animal cognitive science and emotionality, nutrition and its effects on behaviour, and applied neurophysiology, pharmacology and therapeutics in companion animal behaviour therapy.

 He promotes the idea wherever and whenever he can that –

 “The key to better animal welfare is through education and better understanding of the rich emotional lives our pets share with us”.